said10/invock-js/README.md

 It's Aplha Version not ready for production.

-NB : Please the Issues in github if a problem appear.[invock-js Issues](https://github.com/said10/invock-js/issues)
+NB : Please Create the Issues in github if a problem appear.[invock-js Issues](https://github.com/said10/invock-js/issues)

 # Table of contents